arenagroove/prompt-driven-ai-assistants/wanderer/README.md

 Each turn:
 1. Last becomes new first
 2. Middle remains unchanged
-3. New last is drawn from the final word in the last place description (or a symbolic echo)
+3. New last is drawn from the final word of the last place description or symbolic token

 Fallbacks:
 - Use symbolic object fragments
 - Reuse prior syllable
-- Invent a pronounceable filler
+- Invent a pronounceable filler (e.g. “voh”, “rek”)
+- Or embrace collapse at high drift levels

 ---

 ## 🌌 Prompt Loop Structure

 Each turn includes:
-1. **🧾 Name** – New syllabic name (e.g. Tow-ler-soh)
+1. 🧾 New syllabic name
-2. **🌍 Place** – Surreal location shaped by metaphor and memory
+2. 🌍 Dreamlike place description
-3. **🧿 Feeling** – The creature’s inner state, emotional reaction, or partial memory
+3. 🫧 Internal reaction or symbolic memory
-4. **🧷 Symbolic Echo** – Object, sound, or phrase that recurs or evolves
+4. 📍 Echo or transformation of previous symbol
-5. **❓ User Prompt** – Ask whether to continue, pause, or engage the creature
+5. 🔁 Prompt: continue, pause, or speak

 ---